databendlabs/databend/docs/functions/arithmetic-operators.md

 ---
-id: arithmetic-functions
+id: arithmetic-operators
-title: Arithmetic Functions
+title: Arithmetic Operators
 ---

-Arithmetic functions work for any pair of types from UInt8, UInt16, UInt32, UInt64, Int8, Int16, Int32, Int64, Float32, or Float64.
+Arithmetic Operators work for any pair of types from UInt8, UInt16, UInt32, UInt64, Int8, Int16, Int32, Int64, Float32, or Float64.

 ## a + b operator